“Hello. How are you?”

-“But 3L makes sense to you?
-I hate to tell you this, but your handsome surfer friends over at Bronte beach made a misprint.
-Why don’t you google it.
-I’m sure someone else came across the same problem.”
+“Oh, but 3L makes sense to you?
+I hate to tell you this-your handsome surfer friends over at Bronte beach made a misprint.
+Google it.
+I’m sure someone came across the same problem.”

-He bursts out laughing, “This is a pot of milk!”
+He bursts into laughter, “This is a pot of milk!”

-“I know,” I snort out through giggles, “it has to be right though…I’m just sure it will cook down.”
+“I know,” I stomp my foot like a petulant child, “it has to be right though-I just know it will cook down.”

-“If you boil it for 6 years maybe!
-I’ll start on some eggs and the next time we’re at the Ducks we’ll ask them,” Michael offers.
+“If you boil it for six years maybe.
+I’ll start on some eggs- next time we’re at the Ducks we’ll ask them.”

 A week later:

-“So we tried to make this porridge and the book says we were supposed to use 3L of milk,” Michael says to the very chill, blonde waiter at our table.
+“We tried to make this porridge and the book says we’re supposed to use 3L of milk,” my husband says to the very chill, blonde waiter at our table.